null

 If you want to add a little height to your planting, you can add a little trellis or post for climbing philodendrons to climb up.
 The key is to provide a rough surface for the plant to grab onto.
 Buy or make a moss pole (you'll find them online), or use a 2-inch square dowel wrapped in rope.

-How to Prune Philodendrons
+How to Prune and Propagate Philodendrons

 Recommended Articles